oxctl/calendar-import/README.md

     dns-sd -P calendar _http._tcp local 8080 calendar.local 127.0.0.1

 on other platforms you may be able todo something similar or alternatively, just use localhost or edit your platform's hosts file.

+### AWS

+For AWS we need to have a SSL key/certificate, these are hosted in a S3 bucket and then copied into the EC2 instance at deployment time.
+The `openssl` configuration should be stored in a file matching the hostname and then a key and certificate signing request should be generated.

+    openssl req -nodes -new -keyout calendar-import.canvas.ox.ac.uk-key.pem -out calendar-import.canvas.ox.ac.uk.csr -config calendar-import.cfg -batch -verbose

+The CSR can then be uploaded to request the certificate.

 ## Cookies